catberry/catberry/README.md

 If you have found a bug, please create pull request with mocha unit-test which reproduces it.
 If you want to propose some improvements just create pull request but please do not forget to use **npm test** and **./js-check** scripts to be sure that you code is awesome.

+All changes should satisfy this [JavaScript Code Style](https://github.com/pragma-dudes/pragma-develop/wiki/Pragma-Dudes-Code-Style).

+Also your changes should be covered by unit tests using [mocha](https://www.npmjs.org/package/mocha).

 Denis Rechkunov <denis.rechkunov@gmail.com>